whateverweb/device-detection/README.md

 # Device detection repository at wew.io

+This document describes both basic and advanced usage of the device detection service, including methods used to define custom capability and capability sets.
+If you just want to use the basic service, for instance from your client-side javascript, you would probably be better off with the basic documentation at [device-detecion GitHub page](http://github.com/whateverweb/device-detection).

 ### Introduction
 The device detection service implements server side device detection.
 It enables querying for different device capabilities as defined by [WURFL](http://wurfl.sourceforge.net).
 The service also enables you to add your own customized device capabilities, for instance based on some tacit knowledge, to extend the standard WURFL database.
-Custom capabilities are defined per application using the interface at [whateverweb.com](http://whateverweb.com).
+Custom capabilities could be defined per application using the interface at [whateverweb.com](http://whateverweb.com), or by using the methods described in this document.

 ### Getting started
 1. Sign up for a free account at [whateverweb.com](http://whateverweb.com/)
 2. Register an application to get an application key and service URL.

-### The service
+### Basic usage

 The service has the following RESTful verbs and methods defined under the service URL: